jranalli/solarspatialtools/docs/sphinx/source/field.rst

-.. currentmodule:: solartoolbox
+.. currentmodule:: solarspatialtools

 Plant Field Validation
 ----------------------

 The `field` module contains functions for validating the positions of solar panels in a plant field.
-It relies on knowledge of the cloud motion vector (see :mod:`solartoolbox.cmv`) and several signal processing routines in :mod:`solartoolbox.signalproc`.
+It relies on knowledge of the cloud motion vector (see :mod:`solarspatialtools.cmv`) and several signal processing routines in :mod:`solarspatialtools.signalproc`.
 Full details of the methodology are available in reference papers [1, 2].

 For example usages, see the :ref:`field-examples` page, specifically `field_demo`, `field_demo_detailed` and `field_reassignment_demo`.
 Examples of the full workflow are available in python files in the `demos` directory, `field_demo_full_process.py` and `field_demo_full_process_multithread.py`.